Common traits of autism and ADHD

 The criteria for an assessment with the Neurodevelopmental Service to be expedited are:

-- If either parent, carer or stepparent are currently serving military personnel, veterans, or full-time reservists of the armed forces, and the assessment process has started in a different area, you will be added to the waiting list with your original referral date.
+• If the assessment process has started in a different area — including military families — you will be added to the waiting list with your original referral date.

 Unfortunately, we are not able to speed up assessments for any other children.